jeffgbutler/TanzuWorkshops/IngressWithContour/Kind/README.md

 kubectl apply -f https://projectcontour.io/quickstart/contour.yaml
 ```

+## Deploy the App with Kubectl

+1. `kubectl apply -f Kuard.yaml`

+Once the ingress reconciles, you should be able to reach Kuard at the host name you specify.
+For me it is http://kuard.kuard-test.127-0-0-1.nip.io/ (or
+whatever host name you specified)

+Delete with the following:

+1. `kubectl delete -f Kuard.yaml`

 ## Deploy the App with Kapp

 Install a test application (you will need to change the ingress spec.host value in [Kuard.yaml](./Kuard.yaml) if you are